dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 CTxOut MakeCC1of2vout(uint8_t evalcode,CAmount nValue,CPubKey pk1,CPubKey pk2, std::vector<std::vector<unsigned char>>* vData)
 ```

-For the RPC that manages merge functionality, <!-- I couldn't quite tell what this was about? --> we use the `vData` optional parameter to append the opreturn directly to the `ccvout` itself, rather than an actual opreturn as the last `vout` in a transaction.
+For the RPC that manages merge functionality, <!-- I couldn't quite tell what this was about? --><!-- dimxy it's blackjok's pattern example from his Payment cc.
+Seems, this supposes that some context is known to the reader --> we use the `vData` optional parameter to append the opreturn directly to the `ccvout` itself, rather than an actual opreturn as the last `vout` in a transaction.

 ```cpp
 opret = EncodePaymentsMergeOpRet(createtxid);